mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Tuples

 Tuples are a subtype of arrays.
-They have a fixed length.
+They have a fixed length and a specific type at each index.
 For example:

 ```ts